valderman/haste-compiler/README.md

 `MAJOR*10 000 + MINOR*100 + MICRO`.
 Version 1.2.3 would thus be represented as
 10203, and 0.4.3 as 403.

-Haste also comes with wrappers for cabal and ghc-pkg, named haste-inst and haste-pkg respectively.
+Haste also comes with wrappers for cabal and ghc-pkg, named haste-cabal and haste-pkg respectively.
 You can use them to install packages just as you would with vanilla GHC and cabal:

-    $ haste-inst install mtl
+    $ haste-cabal install mtl

 This will only work for libraries, however, as installing JavaScript "executables" on your system doesn't make much sense.
-You can still use `haste-inst build` to build your "executables" locally, however.
+You can still use `haste-cabal build` to build your "executables" locally, however.

 Finally, you can interact with JavaScript code using the FFI.
 See `doc/js-externals.txt` for more information about that.